 Emotional balance is the result of the balance between the conative, attentional and cognitive balance.
 When we set realistic goals and commit ourselves to their achievement, we keep our expectations under control and focus on what really matters, emotional balance is a natural result of the balance between desires, thoughts and actions.

-Having a good emotional balance does not imply assuming an indifferent and cold attitude, but being aware of the emotions we are experiencing, understanding their influence and being able to manage them and express them assertively.
+Having a good emotional balance does not imply assuming an indifferent and cold attitude, but being aware of the emotions and feelings we are experiencing, understanding their influence and being able to manage them and express them assertively.

 In fact, to maintain mental equilibrium, anger is as negative as extreme euphoria because both states become spectacles that prevent us from seeing reality clearly.
 The emotional balance is the result of an adequate regulation of affection, of self-knowledge and maturity.